 Andrew Yen, MD....
 Diagnostic Radiology Residency Program Director and Clinical Professor of Radiology

-Diagnostic Radiology Residency Associate Program Director and Associate Clinical Professor of Radiology
+Diagnostic Radiology Residency Associate Program Director and Assistant Clinical Professor of Radiology

 The UC San Diego Department of Radiology comprises a large nationally and internationally recognized faculty who subspecialize in all fields of clinical radiology and radiologic research.
 Residents work closely with these educators in a supportive and welcoming environment.
 Expert fellowship-trained radiologists provide one-on-one training in a variety of subspecialties and modalities at different sites within UCSD and at affiliates like the VA Medical Center, Rady Children’s Hospital, and the Naval Medical Center.
 There are currently nine ACGME-approved spots available in our Four-Year Diagnostic Radiology Residency.